mobs-lab/epymodelingsuite-cloud/README.md

 # OR
 make build-local  # Build cloud image locally and push (requires .env.local with GITHUB_PAT)
 # OR
-make build-dev    # Build local dev image for docker-compose (requires .env.local with GITHUB_PAT)
+make build-dev    # Build local dev image for Docker Compose (requires .env.local with GITHUB_PAT)

 # 4a.
 Run pipeline on Google Cloud
 make run-workflow